Header Ads

 • Alkaloids

-• Aromatic essential oil (dark brown in color)
+• Aromatic essential oil (dark brown in colour)

 Properties